-- 155 In the summer of 2022, large parts of the Baltic Sea featured strong warm anomalies based on the BSH SST analysis (product - ref. no. 1 in Table 1, Fig. 2).
-The highest values were up to 3 °C above the long-term mean (1997-2021) in the Bothnian Sea - in June and in the Bothnian Bay in July.
-In August however, these areas were neutral or exhibited cold anomalies, while the - Baltic Proper as well as the Gulf of Finland and the Gulf of Riga showed the warmest anomalies of +1.5 °C to 2.5 °C. At the - 159 beginning of autumn, the Baltic Sea is marked by a substantial east-to-west gradient of SST anomalies due to a series of - upwelling events along its eastern shores.
-In November, the whole Baltic Sea features strong warm anomalies, again with peak - values above +2 °C around Southern Sweden. - To provide some climatological context for the observed SST anomalies in a straightforward way, we also present maps - ranking the SST anomalies for the summer and autumn months of 2022 against the same months in previous years (right two - 164 columns of Fig. 2).
+To provide some climatological context for the observed SST anomalies in a straightforward way, we also present maps ranking the SST anomalies for the summer and autumn months of 2022 against the same months in previous years (right two columns of Fig. 2).
 These anomaly rankings provide information on how extreme an anomaly of a given magnitude is.
-For - every grid point and for each calendar month, the monthly anomalies are ranked by magnitude.
-The warm anomalies over - large parts of the Baltic Sea during the summer and autumn of 2022 are among the warmest eight on record for the respective - months.
-In September, coastal upwelling led to cold anomalies along the eastern shores, but the other five months of the - summer and fall of 2022 (June, July and August as well as October and November) show large areas of the Baltic Sea with - warm anomalies that are among the four most pronounced on record.
-In August and November, we see several large areas - along the coastlines of the Baltic countries as well as off the Polish coast and around Gotland that according to the BSH SST - analysis dataset featured highest-ever surface temperatures.
+For every grid point and for each calendar month, the monthly anomalies are ranked by magnitude.
+The warm anomalies over large parts of the Baltic Sea during the summer and autumn of 2022 are among the warmest eight on record for the respective months.
+In September, coastal upwelling led to cold anomalies along the eastern shores, but the other 5 months of the summer and fall of 2022 (June, July and August as well as October and November) show large areas of the Baltic Sea with warm anomalies that are among the four most pronounced on record.
+In August and November, we see several large areas along the coastlines of the Baltic countries as well as off the Polish coast and around Gotland that according to the BSH SST analysis dataset featured the highest ever surface temperatures.